cbillowes/curious-programmer-helium/content/posts/2018/2018-10-20-setting-up-my-environment-in-fedora/setting-up-my-environment-in-fedora.md

     - Linux
 ---

-I needed to format my HDD because ... reasons. 🙄 For a change, I decided to play around with Fedora instead of Ubuntu.
+I needed to format my HDD because ... reasons. :grin: For a change, I decided to play around with Fedora instead of Ubuntu.
 The installation was painless and the user experience is much like what I am used to.

 I had a few hiccups on this journey mainly due to my ignorance in the Linux domain.